Code-Institute-Submissions/Professional_Portfolio_Medical/README.md

 You can break the credits section up into Content and Media, depending on what you have included in your project.

 Content
+* Icons used throughout the site were supplied by Font Awesome [insert link]
+* The site Logo was produced using LogoMakr [insert link]
+* Fonts used throughout the site were supplied by Google Fonts  [insert link]

 * The text for the Home page was taken from Wikipedia Article A
 * Instructions on how to implement form validation on the Sign Up page was taken from Specific YouTube Tutorial
-* The icons in the footer were taken from Font Awesome

 Media
 * The photos used on the home and sign up page are from This Open Source site